jubileedev/ehayes_caffeinetracker/README.md

 Step 1: Clone the repo

+Step 2: cd into root of project directory

+> cd *projectName*

-Step 2: run NPM install from root directory
+Step 3: run NPM install from root directory

 > npm install

+Step 4: run Composer to load dependencies from root directory

+> composer install

-Step 3: Setup your .env file to put to your mysql db setup
+Step 5: Rename .env_example to *.env* and put your db credentials you want this project to use

-Step 4: Pre-load that database with 5 unique drinks provided from instructions
+Step 6: A Drinks DB Seeders was provided.
+If you wish to pre-load the database with 5 unique drinks run the following command

 > php artisan db:seed

-Step 5: Run within your browser, if you need to quickly load it up use php server
+Step 7: run in browser

 > php artisan serve

+Step 8: Enjoy